jeffgortmaker/pyblp/docs/examples.rst

 The Fake Cereal Problem
 ~~~~~~~~~~~~~~~~~~~~~~~

 Unlike the automobile problem, we have included demographics in the agent data for the fake cereal problem and we have not included supply-side information in its product data.
-Also, we will configure this problem to include prices in :math:`X_2`, which is the default for :class:`Problem`.
+Also, we will configure this problem to include prices in both :math:`X_1` and :math:`X_2`, which is the default behavior of :class:`Problem`.

 .. ipython:: python